Mike Wager - 12 May 2022

 Implementing multiple tools for every test case is possible but maintaining scripts quickly becomes a barrier to optimizing workflows and productivity.
 Spiraling recurring costs and 'shelf-ware' (lack of use due to skills gaps) will also slow software development cycles and increase time-to-market.

-Keysight's Eggplant Test is one solution that combines multiple technology layers and tests them together.
+Keysight's Eggplant DAI is one solution that combines multiple technology layers and tests them together.
 It orchestrates full-stack testing by creating scenarios that verify API requests from a database through the object layers and validate the visual response at the UI.